Rubbing iron skin - causes, symptoms and tips

 Rubbing iron skin

-My very personal tip: I wear PM (after the cleanser) the BHA peeling onto the affected areas and allow it to absorb well.
+My very personal tip: I wear PM (after cleanser) the BHA peeling onto the affected areas and allow it to absorb well.
 I then mix a pump of the aloe vera gel with approx. 4-5 drops Jojoba Oil in my hands.
 I noticed a clear improvement after a few days.
 However, here too, perseverance is key!
 Because, as is so often the case, it is not enough to apply the cream once; chafed skin requires regular care.
 Until it eventually (hopefully) goes away on its own!

-4. nutrition Rubbing iron skin
+4. nutrition

-If you start looking for possible support to combat chafed skin, the term healthy eating often comes up!
+If you are looking for possible support to combat chafed skin, the term healthy eating often comes up!
 As with many skin health issues, it is extremely important to avoid potential allergy triggers such as gluten.
 A food intolerance test at the doctor's can be very informative.
 You should not only consume many important vitamins and nutrients through your skin, but also through your diet.
 You should also drink plenty of water and, of course, avoid stress as much as possible.
 Eat a healthy diet and be good to your body, because your skin will thank you for it!
 If you read my blog post from last week, you will see some parallels.
 But that's the way it is when everything is connected in the wonderfully complex body system! :)

 And now to the conclusion